-For everyone interested in the Companion Pass, I would highly recommend the new Rapid Rewards Priority card.
+For everyone interested in the Companion Pass (R), I would highly recommend the new Rapid Rewards Priority card.
 It has the largest annual fee ($149), but includes an annual $75 statement credit for Southwest Airlines purchases, 4 upgraded boardings to A1-A15 each year, no foreign transaction fees, 20% back on flight drinks and in-flight wifi, 40,000 bonus points after spending $1,000 on purchases, and an anniversary bonus of 7,500 Rapid Rewards points.
 You also earn 3x points on dining that includes takeout and eligible delivery services.

 Since you’d presumably be flying with Southwest Airlines much more often with a Companion Pass (R), you could easily find the most value in these perks.
 The upgraded boardings alone are valued around $20 each, so between the $75 statement credit and $80 value in upgraded boardings, the card’s perks are already worth more than the $149 annual fee.

 Who Should Sign Up?